emilienmarotta/Password-Manager/README.md

 # Password Manager

 - Tired of forgetting your passwords ?
-Use a password manager :-)
+Use a password manager :wink:
 - This password manager stores your passwords in an encrypted file and an unlock password is requested to launch the program (and to access your passwords)

 ## Important notices